Gimme that old time religion

 Justice and righteousness are like that - the experience of church services, ceremonies and praise times aren’t.
 Although we all too often major on the minors, God continually raises up His way as being the only route on which a disciple can find life.

 But what do these concepts of ‘justice’ and ‘righteousness’ mean?
-I defined the two words on my previous web page although I noted that the words overlapped in meaning and could be used interchangeably - although, when they’re used in the same sentence, some differentiation between the two should be expected to be present.
+I defined the two words on my previous web page where I noted that the words overlapped in meaning and could be used interchangeably - although, when they’re used in the same sentence, some differentiation between the two should be expected to be present.

 Righteousness, then, is taken to portray doing what’s right in God’s eyes in day to day living, speaking of an individual’s moral conduct and the way they deal with fellow men and women.
 Amhub defines it as